abhishek1924/DirSearchpro/README.md

 # DirSearchPro

-DirSearchPro is a Python script that helps you scan a given URL for directories and display the results using colored output.
-It's a useful tool for web exploration, analysis, and vulnerability assessment.
+DirSearchPro is a Python tool designed to simplify web directory scanning.
+It quickly identifies and displays directories within a target URL, with color-coded response codes for easy analysis.
+Whether you're exploring websites or conducting vulnerability assessments, DirSearchPro helps you uncover hidden paths and understand site structures effortlessly.

+## Disclaimer

+DirSearchPro is created solely for educational and ethical purposes.
+The tool's primary objective is to assist users in understanding web directory structures and practicing responsible website exploration.
+It is not intended for any malicious or unauthorized use.

 ## Features

-- Scans a target URL for directories and displays them with color-coded information.
+- Scans target URLs for directories and presents results with response codes in vibrant colors.
-- Provides response codes for each URL, highlighting 200 responses in green, non-reachable responses in red, and other responses in their respective colors.
+- Highlights 200 responses in green, unreachable responses in red, and other responses in their respective colors.
-- Enhances the scanning experience by presenting tool and creator names in stylish colors.
+- Adds a touch of style by colorizing the tool and creator names in the output.
-- Helps you identify hidden directories and analyze website structures quickly.
+- A valuable asset for identifying hidden parameters and structuring websites effectively.

 ## Usage

-1. Make sure you have Python 3.x installed.
+1. Ensure Python 3.x is installed.
-2. Install the required dependencies using `pip install requests bs4 colorama`.
+2. Install required dependencies with `pip install requests bs4 colorama`.
-3. Run the script in your terminal by entering `python url.py`.
+3. Run the script using `python DirSearchPro.py`.
-4. Enter the URL you want to scan for directories.
+4. Input the URL to scan for directories.
-5. The script will display a color-enhanced report of the scanning process, indicating reachable directories and their response codes.
+5. Enjoy the color-enhanced report, detailing reachable directories and their response codes.

-## Dependencies

-- [requests](https://pypi.org/project/requests/): For sending HTTP requests and fetching response codes.
-- [beautifulsoup4](https://pypi.org/project/beautifulsoup4/): For parsing HTML content and extracting URLs.
-- [colorama](https://pypi.org/project/colorama/): For colorizing terminal output.

 ## Author